-- (1) be at least 18 years old on the date on which their term begins; - (2) reside and be registered to vote in the District they seek to serve; - (3) not have been convicted of bribery, embezzlement, extortion, perjury, or other corruption-related crime; - (4) not be a member of the Commission; and - (5) not have been an employee of the Department, Independent Police Review Authority, COPA, or the Police Board in any of the three years immediately preceding the date on which their term begins.
+- (1) satisfy the qualifications for elected office under the Illinois Municipal Code, codified at 65 ILCS 5/3.1-10-5; - (2) on the day of the election, have resided in the District in which they seek to serve for at least the previous 365 days, and be registered to vote in the District they seek to serve; - (3) not be a member of the Commission; and - (4) not have been an employee of the Department, Independent Police Review Authority, COPA, or the Police Board in any of the three years immediately preceding the date on which their term begins.

 (c) Each District Council shall be elected by residents of the District.
 Persons wishing to appear on the ballot as a candidate for District Council shall file a statement of candidacy with the Chicago Board of Election Commissioners and submit petitions for nomination; the signature requirements for the petitions for nomination of District Council candidates shall be 0.5% of the total number of registered voters in the District, or a minimum of 25 registered voters in the District, whichever is greater.
-Eligible candidates for District Council shall appear on the ballot in a special election to be held concurrently with the general election on the first Tuesday after the first Monday of November, 2022.
-The candidates in each District receiving the greatest, second greatest, and third greatest number of votes shall take office on the second Monday of January, 2023 and shall serve until their successors take office.

-Beginning in 2027, and quadrennially thereafter, District Councils shall be elected in the consolidated election held in odd-numbered years on the first Tuesday in February except as provided in 10 ILCS 5/2A-1.1a.
+Beginning in 2023, and every four years thereafter, District Councils shall be elected in the consolidated primary election held in odd-numbered years on the last Tuesday in February.
 The candidates in each District receiving the greatest, second greatest, and third greatest number of votes shall take office on the first Tuesday after the first Monday in May following their election.